-The number of coronavirus cases in North East Lincolnshire increased by 272 over the bank holiday weekend, official figures show – and one more death was recorded.
+The number of coronavirus cases in North East Lincolnshire increased by 102 in the last 24 hours, official figures show – and one more death was recorded.

-There was also one more coronavirus death recorded over the bank holiday weekend in North East Lincolnshire.
+There was also one more coronavirus death recorded in the latest 24-hour period in North East Lincolnshire.

-It means there have been two deaths in the past week, which is a decrease on three the previous week.
+It means there have been two deaths in the past week, which is a decrease on four the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North East Lincolnshire.